-Risk Strategy
+Risk Management Strategy

-The development and implementation of the Group's Risk Strategy is the responsibility of the Risk and Compliance team led by the Chief Risk Officer, the Executive Management team and ultimately subject to Board approval.
+The development and implementation of the Group's Risk Management Strategy is the responsibility of the Chief Risk Officer (CRO), the Executive Management team and ultimately subject to Board approval.
 Our risk management strategy:

 - Identifies the Principal and Emerging Risks the Group faces and how they are managed. - Defines Risk Appetite. - Confirms that business plans are consistent with Risk Appetite. - Requires the Group's Risk Profile to be monitored and reported regularly. - Tests the Group's vulnerabilities to risks under a range of stressed adverse conditions. - Includes a strong control environment. - Allows for robust oversight and assurance. - Encourages strong risk culture and behaviours through its linkage with the remuneration framework.